-Graham’s story began in Lincoln, Nebraska, before he moved to Asheville, North Carolina for a change of scenery and to pursue his degree in music engineering and performance, focused on both acoustic and electric bass.
-Graham met his future wife at UNC Asheville, then after they were married, they moved to the NC triangle, where he worked for Walt Disney, a YouTube-like startup distributing user-generated video content, and a healthcare IT management role for 17 years ending at IBM Watson Health in Durham, North Carolina as Director of Technology Services Organization.
-It was not until Graham was impacted by a routine IBM layoff, that he decided it was time for a change, time to do something that he had a passion for.
-His passion to repair and restore antique shotguns.
+Graham’s story began in Lincoln, Nebraska, before he moved to Asheville, North Carolina, for a change of scenery and to pursue his degree in music engineering and performance, focused on acoustic and electric bass.
+Graham met his future wife at UNC Asheville.
+After they married, they moved to the NC triangle.
+He worked for Walt Disney, a YouTube-like startup distributing user-generated video content and in a healthcare IT management role for 17 years ending at IBM Watson Health in Durham, North Carolina, as Director of Technology Services Organization.
+It was not until a routine IBM layoff impacted Graham that he decided it was time for a change, time to do something he had a passion for — his passion for repairing and restoring antique shotguns.

-During his corporate work life, Graham worked to restore shotguns as a hobby, while beginning to talk with his wife about what their hopes and dreams were for their future lives.
-They decided that it was a good time for Graham to attend night school to formalize his gunsmithing training, and eventually launch a business dedicated to his passion.
+During his corporate work life, Graham worked to restore shotguns as a hobby while beginning to talk with his wife about their hopes and dreams for their future lives.
+They decided it was a good time for Graham to attend night school, formalize his gunsmithing training, and eventually launch a business dedicated to his passion.

 “I chose PCC because it wasn’t too far away from my home in Durham, but another reason was the availability of night classes, which allowed me to continue working,” Graham said.
 “My objectives were to learn more fundamentals, the official ways tasks are performed, and have access to machinery to gain a deeper and hands-on understanding of how to use gunsmithing tools.
 After taking a tour, I knew PCC’s gunsmithing program would provide exactly what I was looking for.”

-Graham said the gunsmithing instructors, Lennie Moore and Spencer Riggan, were instrumental to his success in the classroom and workshop.
-He said they each have their own approach and specialties when it comes to teaching, which ultimately adds more to the gunsmithing program, as it makes them “greater than the sum of their parts.”
+Graham said the gunsmithing instructors, Lennie Moore, and Spencer Riggan, were instrumental to his success in the classroom and workshop.
+He said they each have their approach and specialties in teaching, which ultimately adds more to the gunsmithing program, as it makes them “greater than the sum of their parts.”